On the unsteady dynamics of partially shrouded compressible jets: Introduction

 Partially shrouded compressible jet is a type of asymmetric jet \citep{Wlezien1988} that is encountered in a variety of aerospace applications involving thrust-vectoring \citep{Sutton2006}, thrust-augmentation \citep{Veen1974}, fluid-mixing \citep{Zeoli2008}, and noise suppression \citep{Viswanathan2011}.
 Nozzles exhausting such kind of jets are being researched under various names based on the applications like non-conventional nozzles \citep{Hiley1976}, stepped-nozzles \citep{Wei2019}, plug-nozzles \citep{Romine1998}, ramp-nozzles \citep{Berry2017b}, nozzle with aft deck \citep{Behrouzi2018} and multi-stream nozzles \citep{Stack2018}.
 In these kinds of nozzle flows, the exhausting jet is partially covered by similar/different fluid streams and partially bounded by a solid-wall.
 The nozzle's structural integrity primarily depends on the condition of whether the jet is attached or detached from the solid-wall.

 Variable nozzle operating conditions lead the jet to expand imperfectly and influence the jet separation characteristics.
 Flow separation from the wall is inherently an unsteady phenomenon and exerts unusual load distribution on the partial shrouds, in-particular during nozzle over-expansion.
 Besides, the shock-laden compressible jet emits periodic and broadband pressure pulses from screeching and turbulent flow-mixing.
-These phenomena are particularly prominent in pulse detonation engines (PDE), which suffer from combustion chamber flow unsteadiness \citep{Zhu2020}.
-The asymmetric nozzles exhaust burned-gas and experience challenges from the driving flow unsteadiness and the resulting acoustic fluctuations.
-All these unsteady loads contribute to the air-frame fatigue and pose a threat to the vehicle's stability.
+These phenomena are particularly prominent in pulse detonation engines (PDE), which also suffer from combustion chamber flow unsteadiness \citep{Zhu2020}. \sk{In summary, the burnt exhaust gas from the PDE's asymmetric nozzle experiences operational difficulties from both the driving flow unsteadiness and the resulting acoustic fluctuations.} All these unsteady loads contribute to the air-frame fatigue and pose a threat to the vehicle's stability.

 \cite{Dosanjh1988, Das1991, Das1997} have performed a dedicated experimental and computational campaign on the jet aeroacoustics from the plug-nozzle.
 The perforation percentage and length of the partially bounded walls are varied, and the resulting far-field noise emission is calculated in different directions.
 A shorter and porous confinement passage has exhibited noise suppression of up to 3 dB during off-design operations.
 A computational noise prediction scheme has been proposed, which predicts noise levels for under-expanding jets within 5 dB variations except at high-frequencies.
 Experimental studies have further revealed that sonic jets produce higher sound intensity than the supersonic jets exhausting through contoured convergent-divergent (CD) plug-nozzle.